-\subsection{1.5 pN dynamics from the spin of the SMBH}
+\subsection{1.5 PN dynamics from the spin of the SMBH}

 In the previous paper \cite{Fang:2019hir, Fang_2019}, we studied the spin effects from the SMBH on the dynamical evolution of a nearby BBH.
 In the SMBH-BBH triple system, the gravitational potential is dominated by the mass of the SMBH which contributes the electrical part of dynamics.
 And similarly, for a relatively large spin parameter of the SMBH, its spin angular momentum will dominant the total angular momentum of this system which contributes the magnetical part of the dynamics \cite{Nichols:2011pu, Fang:2019hir, Fang_2019}.
 The spin of the SMBH will induce a strong gravitomagnetic field (denoted as ${\bm {\mathcal{H}}}$) in its spacetime.
-The BBH move close to the rotating SMBH will feel the gravitomagnetic froce ${\bm v}_a\times {\bm {\mathcal{H}}}$ \cite{Nichols:2011pu, Thorne:1984mz}, and the field ${\bm {\mathcal{H}}}$ is related to the spin momentum ${\bm S}$ as \m {\bm{\mathcal{H}}}={\bm \nabla}\times (-2{ {\bm{S}} \times {\bm r} \over r^3}), \n where ${\bf{S}}=a m_3 {\bf{s}}$, $a/m_3$ is the dimensionless spin parameter, ${\bf s}$ is the spin direction vector, and ${\bm r}$ here denote a general direction of position. \\
+The BBH moving close to the rotating SMBH will feel the gravitomagnetic froce ${\bm v}_a\times {\bm {\mathcal{H}}}$ \cite{Nichols:2011pu, Thorne:1984mz}, and the field ${\bm {\mathcal{H}}}$ is related to the spin momentum ${\bm S}$ as \m {\bm{\mathcal{H}}}={\bm \nabla}\times (-2{ {\bm{S}} \times {\bm r} \over r^3}), \n where ${\bf{S}}=a m_3 {\bf{s}}$, $a/m_3$ is the dimensionless spin parameter, ${\bf s}$ is the spin direction vector, and ${\bm r}$ here denotes the position of the binary relative to the SMBH. \\

 Decomposing the gravitomagnetic force into the inner and outer orbit equation of motion, the accelerations are dominated by \cite{Fang:2019hir} \m \mathbf{a}_{[1.5\text{PN,spin}]}&\simeq&2 a m_3\mathbf{v}\times {(\mathbf{e}_Z-3{(\mathbf{e}_Z \cdot \mathbf{N})\mathbf{N}})\over R^3}, \\ \mathbf{A}_{[1.5\text{PN,spin}]}&\simeq&2 a m_3\mathbf{V}\times {(\mathbf{e}_Z-3{(\mathbf{e}_Z \cdot \mathbf{N})\mathbf{N}})\over R^3}, \n The force in~(\ref{outer_spin_acceleration}) causes the Lense-Thirring precession of the out orbit while the force in~(\ref{inner_spin_acceleration}) causes another precession on the inner orbit which is listed in the next section.